koriaf/parks-bce-integration-bookable-things/api.rst

    still can be reserved.
 We return fully booked slots as well for informational reasons - some reservations may be cancelled so worth to check later.

+   Please note that this doesn't reflect space availability; so even if given slot is free the busy space still can stop the reservation process.
+See space reservations endpoint for details about their availability.

    Response example::

     {